 To visit Arran and not take advantage of the incredible scenery would be a heinous crime!
-Revered around the world for it’s ruggedly beautiful terrain, coming upon of Arran’s many beautiful golden sandy beaches, you could be forgiven for thinking you had go on holiday abroad!
+Revered around the world for its ruggedly beautiful terrain, coming upon of Arran’s many beautiful golden sandy beaches, you could be forgiven for thinking you had gone on holiday abroad!

 For avid hikers, the Arran Coastal Way is a must-do.
 The route covers a 65 mile stretch around the island, however, be warned - this hike can be a challenge and will take roughly around six to seven days to complete.
 Proper planning is required and shouldn’t be attempted lightheartedly.
 The Arran Coastal Way passes through 12 villages, including a stop at Lochranza, so you can pop on by to say hi at the distillery during your trek!

 For those looking for something a little more leisurely, Walk Highlands offers a range of hiking trails for varying abilities and timespans across the entire island, however, we’d be lying if we said Lochranza isn’t one of the most beautiful parts to explore!

 Indulge in the Culture

 For a small island, Arran sure packs a punch when it comes to local art and culture!

 Art lovers can be treated to an afternoon of delight at the Arran Art Gallery.
 The gallery, which opened in 2005, features the works of 80 Scottish artists, showcasing a range of mediums including ceramics, photography, painting, sculpture and much, much more!
 The gallery is located in the village of Whiting Bay.

 For those with a passion for history, a stop to the Arran Heritage Museum is almost mandatory.
 Found at Rosaburn, the museum takes a look at geology, archaeology and life on the island, both past and present.
 Families are welcomed to take part in the interactive exhibits and explore the grounds of the museum, which was originally a school.